Concrete Foundation Cost

 The table below outlines the average cost to excavate and place foundations at the appropriate depth for a UK home.

-The area calculated is based upon an estimated excavation size required for stable foundations.
+The area calculated is based on an estimated excavation size required for stable foundations.
 The prices are calculated based on the required infill of concrete for each common foundation type.

 Want a custom price?